How do I choose a great Civil Celebrant?

 You will be required to complete several documents prior to, and at, the ceremony.

 - The second document, called “Declaration of No Legal Impediment to Marriage” must be signed by you and witnessed by your officiating Civil Celebrant within the few days prior to the ceremony.
-Accordingly this is often completed at the wedding rehearsal.
+This is often completed at the wedding rehearsal.

 - At the end of the ceremony itself, three pre-printed marriage certificates are signed by both parties, their two chosen witnesses and the Celebrant.
 These are then distributed to (i) the couple; (ii) the Registry of Births, Deaths and Marriages and also (iii) the presiding Civil Celebrant.